Your No-Nonsense Guide to NCL Drink Packages

 ($10 per drink) × (number of drinks you plan to have each day) = Estimated total for one cruise day(Daily total) × (number of days of your cruise) = Estimated total for your entire cruise

-Are frozen drinks included in the NCL drink packages?
+Frozen drinks are included in both main NCL drink packages

 Before you set sail, here are some related articles you don’t want to miss: